JHarrison89/rails-api-session-auth-template/README.md

 How Rails sessions work [justinweiss](https://www.justinweiss.com/articles/how-rails-sessions-work/)

 ### How are session cookies secured?
-When Rails creates a session cookie, it encrypts it using its secret_key_base <br>
+When Rails creates a session cookie, it encrypts the entire cookie using its secret_key_base.
+The cookie must be decrypted to access the
-The data held is inaccessible without first decrypting the cookie.

 >The cookie data is cryptographically signed to make it tamper-proof.
 And it is also encrypted so anyone with access to it can't read its contents.
 (Rails will not accept it if it has been edited).